toopster/toopster.github.io/_posts/2020-09-08-it_s_always_important_to_eyeball_your_data.markdown

 </p>

 <p style="line-height: 150%;">
-Let's find a more general rule for finding incorrect data such as this that doesn't involve passing specific film titles.
+Let's find a general rule for finding potential inaccuracies within the data that doesn't involve passing specific film titles or having a prior knowledge of box office hit films.
 In general, foreign income is usually more than US domestic income but this isn't a clear enough indicator.
 We'll try the ratio of domestic income to foreign income and filter to show those films for which the foreign income was 0.1% or less than domestic income.
 </p>

 ```